Skip to content

 YAML File Section

 Default values typically apply for attribute map generation in the sim2seis configuration file, as most information is derived from the dedicated interval definition file.
 Figure 1 shows the relevant sections of the configuration file. webviz_map refers to export of attribute maps in formats that can be read by webviz and ert for visualisation and history matching.
-As all parameters are commented out, this indicates that the default settings are used.
+As most parameters are commented out, this indicates that the default settings in most cases are used.
 It is only the name of the attribute definition file in the main class setting that must be specified.
+The settings for the observation error are given in the interval definition file and apply to observed data only.

 yaml